 Alumni Survey - This survey is sent by email during Spring Semester to alumni one and three years after graduation.

 End of Program Survey - This survey is sent by email to students exiting their programs.
 It includes a common set of questions across programs, which are included in the link.
+We encountered low participation on the survey this year and have made plans for improving for the 17-18 academic year.

 There are direct learning assessments in every program.
 Below you will find two examples of courses that cross programs.
 Each section of these classes contain a common rubric by which we measure students performance.
+Data is collected using Taskstream-TK20.

 EDUC 637 includes students in the following master's degree programs: Curriculum and Instruction, Educational Administration, School Counseling, and Higher Education.

 MALT 610 includes teaching credential students completing their master's degree.
+Both single and multiple subject teacher candidates take this course.

 University of Redlands: School of Education Enrollment